microsoft/devicescript-gateway/README.md

 -   Click Authorize
 -   Use user/password `devstoreaccount1:Eby8vdM02xNOcqFlqUwJPLlmEtlCDXJ1OUzFT50uSRZ6IFsuFq2UVErCz4I6tq/K1SZFPTOtr/KBHBeksoGMGw==`

-### GitHub CodeSpaces, CodeSandbox.io
+### CodeSandbox.io

-Running the gateway in GitHub Codespaces/CodeSandbox will give you an addressable web server that will be reachable by devices which the codespace is active.
+Running the gateway in Codesandbox.io will give you an addressable web server that will be reachable by devices which the codespace is active.
 It is an easy to get a development gateway available on the web without having to deal with network issues.
-The tools will automatically detect CodeSpaces/CodeSandbox and self configure.
+The tools will automatically detect Codesandbox.io and self configure.

+- To open this repo in Codesandbox.io, https://codesandbox.io/p/github/microsoft/devicescript-gateway/main

 ## Azure services